winfrednyoroka/genetic-epidemiology-practicals/imputation/README.md

     Open up WinSCP (from the Start menu), and connect using the same credentials as you have used in Putty.
 Once connected you should be able to navigate to the folder `ImputationPractical/`

 4. We can also look at another format - VCF (variant call format).
-This is emerging as a much more popular format, and is currently generated as output by both Sanger and Michigan imputation servers.
+This is emerging as a much more popular format, and is currently generated as output by all imputation servers.
 The software to use for this format is [vcftools](http://vcftools.sourceforge.net/documentation.html) or [bcftools](https://samtools.github.io/bcftools/).

     ```
     zless -S ${datadir}/data_chr16.vcf.gz